18.1 Sick Leave Defined

 18.10 Workplace Injury

-Where an employee is injured at work, the employee shall, as soon as possible, notify their supervisor and the Health and Wellness Resource Centre to advise of the injury.
+Where an employee is injured or becomes injured at work, the employee shall, as soon as reasonably possible, notify their supervisor and Safety Resources to advise of the injury.

 18.10.1 Workers Compensation

 Where an employee is injured at work the provisions of The Workers' Compensation Act, 2013 will apply.

 An employee who is injured at work and is unable to fulfill their regular work duties, should seek medical attention as soon as possible, where required.
 The employee will have the medical provider complete the Employer Injured Worker Assessment (IWA) and return to their supervisor.
 The employee shall receive payment for the remainder of the shift.
 An employee who has received payment under this section shall receive pay for time necessarily spent for further medical treatment of the injury during regularly scheduled working hours, subsequent to the day of the injury.

 Transportation to the nearest medical provider, or to hospital or home will be provided at the expense of the Employer for employees incapable of using their normal form of transportation except when compensated for transportation by a third party.